floofda/ares-curseborne-plugin/README.md

 The code includes support for Mortal/Mortal+, Changeling, Mage, and Demon, along with the M++ templates Atariya, Dreamer, Infected, Lost Boy, and Psychic Vampire.
 (We only use Atariya and Psychic Vampire on CoG, so those are the only two I can fully attest to.)

-This should be considered abandonware: nothing in it is going to change or be updated, and the documentation included is all you get.
+**This should be considered abandonware: nothing in it is going to change or be updated, and the documentation included is all you get.
+It was designed under Ares 1.x and will require code changes for 2.x games.**

 ## Install